 Knowing your audience will allow you to cater to their specific needs.

-Keyword research will give you the chance to optimize your content with words and phrases.
+Keyword research will give you the chance to optimize your site content with words and phrases.
 They can also direct you towards writing the kind of content people are clamoring for.